Brake boosting refers to a technique of amplifying the pressure the brake pedal exerts on and transfers to the brake master cylinder.

 Don’t’ forget, keeping the left and right feet in their respective places allows you to apply the correct foot more precisely on the brake.
 This way, you can manage the speed of the vehicle and ensure smoother braking.

-Now that you have every detail that needs to be learnt about brake boosting, it’s time to decide whether you’ll go for it or not.
+Now that you have every detail that needs to be learned about brake boosting, it’s time to decide whether you’ll go for it or not.
 If you weigh the benefits against the effect, you have the choice of either going for the technique or not.

 For me, I don’t see why you shouldn’t, provided you keep to the rules.
 As a rule of thumb, don’t make it a continuous thing.
 As you may have noticed, only those in rally or roll races should subject their braking system to brake boosting.